|

 Building a Plow

-A customer brought us an old (very old) ST Series Meyer plow to see if it could be repaired.
+Back in 2008, a customer brought us an old (very old) ST Series Meyer plow to see if it could be repaired.
 There was nothing on it worth saving.
 Every part of it was twisted, bent, or worn out.
 We offered to build a new ST-78, and he agreed.

 Here is what he brought to us.